-Cats usually live longer than most dogs and it is no longer unusual for them to live until 20 years old or beyond.
-A cat’s lifespan is dependent on many things, including: appropriate consistent veterinary care, diet, genetics, and whether the cat is indoor, outdoor, or a combination of both.
+Cats usually live longer than most dogs, and living until 20 years old or beyond is no longer unusual.
+A cat’s lifespan depends on many things, including appropriate, consistent veterinary care, diet, genetics, and whether the cat is indoor, outdoor, or a combination of both.

-Many cats within the ranges of Mature and Senior do not look “older” and still have plenty of energy; however, underlying factors my be affecting their health.
-This is why we stress the proactive approach their veterinary care.
+Many cats within the ranges of Mature and Senior do not look “older” and still have plenty of energy; however, underlying factors may be affecting their health.
+This is why we stress the proactive approach to their veterinary care.

-With these tests many health problems which are not readily detected can be caught early on.
+Many health problems not readily detected with these tests can be caught early.
 Taking a more proactive approach allows for appropriate steps to be taken to ensure continued well-being and a longer life for your cat.